usnistgov/li-ion-batteries/README.md

 |httpx       |  0.28.1  |
 |openai      |  1.99.2  |

+To run the AI analysis you will need access to a LLM API (via OpenAI).
+The version used for this analysis is described in the associated paper, but may not be accessible to others.

 After installation of R and the essential packages (and dependencies), there are two basic approaches that can be used duplicate the analysis, each with two variants.
 First any of the R Markdown files can be processed individually using